ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-overview.md

 ```
 Refer to the {@link features/images-installation image installation guide} for more details on configuring the features available in the toolbar.
 You can also check the {@link features/toolbar toolbar guide}.

-See the common API of image-related features such as {@link TODO-common-api image style}, {@link TODO-common-api image resize}, and {@link TODO-common-api link image} to learn more about available image toolbar buttons.
+See the common API of image-related features such as {@link module:image/imagestyle~ImageStyle}, {@link module:image/imageresize~ImageResize}, and {@link module:link/linkimage~LinkImage} to learn more about available image toolbar buttons.

 ## Responsive images